-1. Factors for the growth of the global economy - post-war economic reconstruction - role of USA, Western Europe and Japan - role of MNCs, international organisations and arrangements (Bretton Woods, World Bank, IMF) 2.
+1 Sincial (Open)/ Non Sensitive 1 , 6 1 and 2 HY6131 Core (Major) Research in History 1.
+Factors for the growth of the global economy - post-war economic reconstruction - role of USA, Western Europe and Japan - role of MNCs, international organisations and arrangements (Bretton Woods, World Bank, IMF) 2.
 Challenges in the Global Economy - 1973 and 1979 oil crises - Protectionism (GATT and WTO) - Debt crises of the 1980s B. Transformation of East Asian Economies 1.
 Japan (1947 - 1991) 2.
 China (1978 - 200) 3.
 Hong Kong, South Korea and Taiwan (HI) C. Economic Cooperation in ASEAN 1.
-Effectiveness of ASEAN in promoting regional economic cooperation 2.
-Outcomes of ASEAN's efforts in promoting regional economic cooperation HY6131 Core (Major) History In this course, students will apply their understanding of how the past is constructed to conduct an individual inquiry into their chosen research history question.
-Students will identify an area of historical interest, examine a variety of 3 Year long course - 1973 and 1979 oil crises - Protectionism (GATT and WTO) - Debt crises of the 1980s B. Transformation of East Asian Economies 1.
-Japan (1947 - 1991) 3 Year long course and (Major) History In this course, students will apply their understanding of how the past is evidence, and interpret and evaluate the evidence to reach informed conclusions.
+Effectiveness of ASEAN's efforts in promoting regional economic cooperation 2.
+Outcomes of ASEAN's efforts in promoting regional economic cooperation RESEARCH IN HISTORY In this course, students will apply their understanding of how the past is constructed to conduct an individual inquiry into their chosen research history question.
+Students will identify an area of historical interest, examine a variety of evidence, and interpret and evaluate the evidence to reach informed conclusions.
 At the end of the independent research process, they will submit a 3500-word research essay based on a topic of their choice, which has to be approved in advance by the NUS High School Humanities Department.
 A. Research Proposal 1.
 Asking good questions for research in history 2.
 Developing a literature scan and understanding its relationship with a good research question B. Research 1.
-Devising a research methodology to answer the research question 2.
-Identifying repositories of resources relevant to the research question C. Writing 1.
+Devising a research methodology to answer the research question C. Writing 1.
 Analysing sources in relation to their historical setting 2.
 Assessing sources for validity, reliability, etc 3.
+Formulating an argument that answers the research question 4 None 3 Year long course C. Writing 1.
+Analysing sources in relation to their historical setting 2.
+Assessing sources for validity, reliability, etc 3.
 Formulating an argument that answers the research question 4.
 Organising and structuring te argument 5.
-Referencing and citation D. Reflection 1 Managing him in reading and calculating courses 1.
+Referencing and citation D. Reflection 1.
 Managing bias in reading and selecting sources 2.
 Limitations of sources in constructing historical narratives 3.
-Contributions and limitations of the research in relation to the research in relation to the research question and topic 6 2 HY6132 Core History Insights HISTORY OF IDEAS 4 None 3 (Major) V This course focuses on the development of selected key ideas (from the "west") that underpin contemporary society.
-It revolves around the history of science and
+Contributions and limitations of the research in relation to the research in relation to the research question and topic 6 2 HY6132 Core (Major) History Insights V HISTORY OF IDEAS This course focuses on the development of selected key ideas (from the "west") that underpin contemporary society.
+It revolves around the history of science and 4 None 3